 - Compensating for Sinful Actions, 12/18/2015 – Good deeds cannot compensate for bad deeds, yet good deeds still helps indirectly.

-I dedicated a whole chapter to study of the faith in the Personal Catechism book (see below).
-What better way to study the faith than to analyze Catholic works by the Popes, Church, saints, and other religious people?
+There is a wealth of knowledge out there from the Popes, the Church, the saints, and other religious people.
+Real growth in the faith can happen while reading these, so I try to find interesting content in these sources and write about it here.
 While I primarily study Catholic writings, I leave the option open to study other works like movies.
 It is easiest to study writing as the author has the time to really dig deep into theology.
-In most cases, I analyze the meaning of these writings line by line on my own, then write a report that boils down the lengthy text into the main points.
-Whereas my Catholic Works Thoughts are based on my personal opinions, I seek to be more objective in my Catholic Analysis.
+Whereas my Catholic Thoughts (see Entertainment Thoughts below) are based on my personal opinions, I try to be more objective with Catholic Analysis.

 - Wise Words in “Amoris Laetitia” – A multipart series that explores all the words of wisdom contained in this lengthy apostolic exhortation by Pope Francis.